Answers to commonly asked questions are provided elsewhere on the website, but are consolidated here for your convenience.

 candidate has a knowledge gap in a particular area, additional course recommendations may be made to the student during the

 acceptance process.
-PCBS offers a variety of webinar series to meet these needs.
+PCBS offers a variety of webinars to meet these needs.
 It is not our intent

 to have candidates take redundant course work just to be clear that they meet any prerequisite.
 It is our experience that, with full explanation as